 Depression isn’t a passing phase of feeling blue.
 It’s a recognized mental health condition that can affect all areas of your life, including your job and relationships.
 Depressed people lack motivation for many things such as getting up for work or being active.

 A depression treatment program, particularly when part of addiction treatment, helps people improve their mental health.
 While antidepressants may be part of a treatment plan, there are other ways to reduce depression symptoms.

-In a depression treatment program, clients meet with therapists individually as well as in group and family sessions.
+In a depression treatment program, clients meet with therapists individually as well as in group and family therapy sessions.
 This is when deep-rooted issues often rise to the surface.
 Users realize what factors may have led them to make bad choices like substance abuse.
-They’ll also see that poor choices don’t make them bad people.
+They’ll also see those poor choices don’t make them bad people.
 They simply have to learn healthy ways to cope.

 Make a Positive Change for Your Future — Today

 All too often, people want to stop using and regain control.
 But they don’t have the tools or information that helps them make better decisions.
 At Sunstone Recovery in Bend, Oregon, we provide a nurturing environment in our addiction treatment center.
 We believe that a collaborative approach is the best way to help our clients heal and move toward a brighter future.

 Our services for depression treatment include:

 - Intensive outpatient program